 As the retail landscape continues to evolve, brands are increasingly competing to meet customer expectations.
 While providing innovative products and services remains a top priority, the most successful retailers are investing in hyper-personalized experiences to edge out the competition and connect with consumers.

-At Productive Edge, we have successfully worked with organizations to establish and utilize VOC teams to validate new and existing products and services.
+Productive Edge is a digital transformation in retail consulting firm where we bridge the gap between digital strategy consulting and technology development.
+We have successfully worked with organizations to establish and utilize VOC teams to validate new and existing products and services.
 In taking measures to evaluate and act upon existing data while proactively seeking feedback, companies are building deep relationships with consumers that allow for elevated experiences along every touchpoint.
 This all starts by building an experience vision and strategy for D2C in the retail industry.
 To learn more about this topic, view our latest eBook: Unified CX Vision & Strategy in Retail.